jimmielin/cs205-spring-20-final/docs/index.md

   + **Create Launch Template** as above.
   + **Create AWS Batch Compute Environment**: Created with `r5.2xlarge` (4C8T, 64GB Memory) instances only, accommodating 4 cores each.
 We use fixed instance types in our project but this could easily be adapted to scale to any combination of spot r5 instances.
 Use spot instances with the previously created spot fleet.
 Choose the `StiltBatchLT` launch template created above.
 Use the **Amazon Linux 2** [AMI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html) (for `us-east-2` the AMI ID is `ami-0d9ef3d936a8fa1c6` as of time or writing)
   + **Create AWS Batch Job Queue** matching the compute environment above.
   + **Create Job Definition** using the `132714586118.dkr.ecr.us-east-2.amazonaws.com/stilt:latest` container stored as the "Container Image".
 Size is 4 vCPUs (cores) and `63500 MiB`.
 Make it slightly less than actual memory or it will be stuck in RUNNABLE.
 Set a volume with name "fsx" pointing to source path `/fsx` and a mount point in the container path `/fsx` with source volume "fsx".
+Set another volume "fsx-out" pointing to source path `/fsx/out` and a mount point in the container path `/app/out` with source volume "fsx-out" for output.

 * **Sample job**:
 ```